 I grew up in a foster home, and like many other foster children, we didn’t receive many presents.
 Every year, we were reminded of the many children who didn’t receive any presents at all.
 My foster parents were forever telling us that we should be grateful for what we had, because there were so many people who had less, and some who had nothing.

 When Christmas time came, my foster sister and I were always excited.
 This was the only time we were allowed candies and sweets, a time when all of our foster relatives came by and we played music and danced and laughed.
 It was such a joyous occasion!
 It was also the only time we got any toys and books.
-I thought I was getting a doll one year, because I’d seen my dad making a very small cradle, and my mother had been sewing tiny little clothes – much too small for even a baby.
+I thought I was getting a doll one year, because I’d seen my dad making a very small cradle, and my mom had been sewing tiny little clothes – much too small for even a baby.

 Christmas Eve came and like every other year, we went to the church hall to join in the mass and the party that followed.
 Santa would sit at the front of the room, and give out presents to each of the children.
 I found out many years later that the parents brought the presents to the hall, and Santa would just call out the names on the presents.